Altr4/H3VRRange/README.md

 Expect Issue:
 1. Spinner target won't rest vertically on their own, you can help it rest vertically by touching it with your gun or bullet
 2. Some object like the wall and blue barrel have jank collision if you rest something on top of it
+3. Cannot use the "brace" feature on any of the object